Note: If you have issues or questions please ask in our KerberosSDR forum. We also post updates in the forum.

 The antennas need to be spaced out from one another ideally at a spacing factor of somewhere between 0.1 - 0.5 multiplied by the frequency wavelength.
 The interelement spacing factor must be below 0.5 to avoid ambiguities.
 And in practice, you should not have the spacing factor come close to 0.5.

 Larger spacing factors result in higher resolution, but require more space.
 Higher resolution means thinner peaks on the graph, and the ability to differentiate between multiple angles including multipath.
 But often this results in a multipath signal sometimes showing as more dominant.
 Smaller spacing factors and thus smaller resolutions can in effect average multipath as the peaks will combine into one wider peak that could be slightly skewed.
-Feel free to experiment with different spacing factors, but we've found that 1/3 or 0.33 tends to be a good compromise and works the best in most cases.
+Feel free to experiment with different spacing factors, but we've found that 1/3 or 0.33 tends to be a good compromise and works the best in most cases, but we have had success all the way down to 0.1.

 Please use an online wavelength calculator to determine the full 1/1 wavelength of the frequency you are interested in.
 Multiply the full length wavelength by the spacing factor and then by three, to get the full linear antenna array length required.
 Low frequencies can potentially require very large antenna spacing, but you could experiment with smaller ~0.1 spacing factors.